OP-TEE/optee_docs/architecture/secure_storage.rst

 Important caveats
 *****************
 .. warning::
-    Currently **no OP-TEE platform** is able to support retrieval of the Hardware Unique Key or Chip ID required for secure operation.
-For all platforms, a constant key is used, resulting in no protection against decryption, or Secure Storage duplication to other devices.
-This is because information about how to retrieve key data from the SoC is considered sensitive by the vendors and it is not publicly available.
+    Currently some OP-TEE platform are not able to support retrieval of the Hardware Unique Key or Chip ID required for secure operation.
+For those platforms, a constant key is used, resulting in no protection against decryption, or Secure Storage duplication to other devices.
+This is because information about how to retrieve key data from the SoC is considered sensitive by some vendors and it is not publicly available.

-    In OP-TEE, there are APIs for reading keys generically from One-Time-Programmable (OTP) memory.
-But there are no existing platform implementations.

 To allow Secure Storage to operate securely on your platform, you must define implementations in your platform code for: